-IRCA has therefore adopted a safety organisation chart that is presented as Attachment I to this Model.
+IRCA has therefore adopted a safety organisation chart which is shown in Annex I of this Model.

 This system is designed to facilitate, on the one hand, the detailed supervision of all areas and, on the other, a hierarchical control mechanism at the operational level and with regard to allocation of the resources needed to ensure the availability of all the tools that are necessary and appropriate for safety purposes.